 “We are excited about the future of sustainability on our campus, and the homecoming of Stan Meiburg,” said Brad Jones, Dean of the Graduate School of Arts and Sciences at Wake Forest.

-“We expect his impact on sustainability education to extend beyond graduate programs to benefit Wake Forest as a whole,” said Kersh.
+“We expect Meiburg's impact on sustainability education to extend beyond graduate programs to benefit Wake Forest as a whole.” said Kersh.